jpcsupplies/Lobby/README.txt

 You can copy and paste the x y and z fields from a GPS point to get the correct location.

+********************************
+Special Navigation Warning Types
+********************************
+(Currently a work in progress: Some features like radiation damage might not work yet.)
+If you want a more specialised type of Navigation Hazard you can specify the type in the first word of your warning message.
+Currently the only special type is "Radiation" which plays a different sound while you are in the warning area.
+It has two types:
+Normal Rad Zone (All space within the radius is radioactive, weaker at the edge) Anomaly Rad Zone(All space within the radius is radioacive, weaker at the edge and middle)

+The size of the edge (or middle zone) uses the [edgebuffer] setting from /ledit, or 10% of the radius if it is smaller than the defined edgebuffer size.

+Anomaly zones might be handy for hiding space hulks or relics or other interesting ruins where you want the player to take longer to gain radiation contamination to allow them to explore it.

+Normal Rad Zones might be handy for putting around Admin inserted areas with Uranium available to mine or areas you want players not to spend too much time near.

+It can be used as follows:
+Designate the type using the Keyword "Radiation" or simply "R" Designate an Anomaly zone by the Keyword "Anomaly" (after "Radiation" or "R")

+example:
+[Navigation Warnings]
+-341000,24422,11111 8000 Radiation Area High in Uranium ore.
+1234,34322,111 10000 R Nuked area of space.
+22323,234244, 888 20000 R Anomaly Mysterious Derelict Space Hulk

 *****************************
 Global Server Wide GPS Points
 *****************************